 Test results offer feedback about your child’s progress.
 The results of these tests act as a snapshot of your child’s progress and may be used along with other pieces of information to determine his or strengths and areas for improvement.

 Not having information on our students’ academic progress limits our ability to accurately identify where students are struggling, where they are excelling, and whether we are fulfilling our goal of narrowing achievement gaps.

 - You have the right to opt your child out of state summative tests in English Language Arts and Math.
 (Please see below for rules associated with other state assessments.)

-- To opt out of the tests, you should complete the 2017-18 Opt-Out form and submit it to your child’s school.
-The opt-out parent letter and form are available at the link below.
+- To opt out of the tests, you must complete the 2018-19 Opt-Out form and submit it to your child’s school.
+The opt-out form is available at the link below.